mehulagg/gitlab/.gitlab/issue_templates/Security developer workflow.md

 ## Prior to starting the security release work

+- [ ] Verify if the issue you're working on is confidential, if it's public you can fix it in the canonical repository without backports
 - [ ] Read the [security process for developers] if you are not familiar with it.
 - [ ] Mark this [issue as related] to the Security Release Tracking Issue.
 You can find it on the topic of the `#releases` Slack channel.
 - Fill out the [Links section](#links):